Alexandre Kojève: Marxism

 According to his own account shortly before his death, Kojève was a communist from youth, and was enthusiastic regarding Bolshevik revolution.
-However, he "knew that the establishment of communism meant thirty terrible years.", so he ran away.
-From now on, he once claimed in his letter to Tran Duc Thao, dated October 7, 1948, that his "... course was essentially a work of propaganda intended to strike people's minds.
+However, he "knew that the establishment of communism meant thirty terrible years", so he ran away.
+From now on, he once claimed in his letter to Tran Duc Thao, dated October 7, 1948, that his "course was essentially a work of propaganda intended to strike people's minds.
 This is why I consciously reinforced the role of the dialectic of Master and Slave and, in general, schematized the content of phenomenology."
-His articles from 1920s, talked positively about the USSR, saw it as something developing new.
-In an article to magazine Yevraziya, a left Eurasianist journal, he praised the CPSU's struggle against bourgeois philosophy, arguing that it would lead to something new, whether one calls it proletarian or not:
+His articles from 1920s talked positively about the USSR as a new development.
+In an article to the magazine Yevraziya, a left Eurasianist journal, he praised the CPSU's struggle against bourgeois philosophy, arguing that it would lead to something new, whether one calls it proletarian or not:

-"(...)
-Marxist philosophy can express the world view of the new ruling class and new culture, and every other philosophy is subject to destruction. (...)
-Everything currently taking place in the USSR is so significant and new that any assessment of the Party's cultural or 'philosophical' politics cannot be founded on preconceived cultural values or preformed philosophical systems. (...) the question of the Party's 'philosophical politics' can be assessed, it seems, not entirely negatively. (...)
-Toward the end of the nineteenth century Western thought effectively concluded its development [...] turning into a philosophical school of 'scholasticism' in the popular, negative sense of the term. (...) being a philosopher, one can nevertheless welcome 'philosophical politics' leading to the complete prohibition of the study of philosophy. (...)
-The Party is fighting against bourgeois culture in the name of proletarian culture.
+"[…] Marxist philosophy can express the world view of the new ruling class and new culture, and every other philosophy is subject to destruction. […] Everything currently taking place in the USSR is so significant and new that any assessment of the Party's cultural or 'philosophical' politics cannot be founded on preconceived cultural values or preformed philosophical systems. […] the question of the Party's 'philosophical politics' can be assessed, it seems, not entirely negatively. […] Toward the end of the nineteenth century Western thought effectively concluded its development […] turning into a philosophical school of 'scholasticism' in the popular, negative sense of the term. […] being a philosopher, one can nevertheless welcome 'philosophical politics' leading to the complete prohibition of the study of philosophy. […] The Party is fighting against bourgeois culture in the name of proletarian culture.
 Many find the word 'proletariat' not to their taste.
 This is after all only a word.
 The essence of the matter does not change, and the essence consists in the fact that a battle is raging with something old, already existing, in the name of something new, which has yet to be created.
 Anyone who will welcome the appearance of a truly new culture and philosophy – either because it will be neither Eastern nor Western, but Eurasian, or simply because it will be new and lively in contrast to the already crystallised and dead cultures of the West and East – should also accept everything that contributes to this appearance.
-It seems to me, for the time being of course, that the Party's policies directed against bourgeois (that is, ultimately Western) culture is really preparation for a new culture of the future. (...)"
+It seems to me, for the time being of course, that the Party's policies directed against bourgeois (that is, ultimately Western) culture is really preparation for a new culture of the future."